netham45/screamrouter/readme.md

 * Has a Home Assistant Custom Component for managing Sinks and playing media back through Sinks (See: https://github.com/netham45/screamrouter_ha_component )
 * Automatically saves to YAML on setting change
 * Uses ffmpeg to mix sources together into final sink stream to be played to the Scream sink
+* Can use ffmpeg to delay sinks so sinks line up better

 ### Use Cases
 * Mixing one or many Scream Sources to one or many Scream Receivers for a whole-house audio setup